-The substance carried us moving above knees of people, heads of people then the heads of trees.
+The substance carried us moving above the knees of people, heads of people than the heads of trees.
 I can now see Yama’s Durber as a golden spot in the darkened sky.

 “What about Yama, is he fine?”.
 I asked expecting a reply.
 But that was the last sound before that long-long silence.